Important Device Security Guidelines & Settings for Proroute Routers

 | Timestamp | Date and time of the attempt |

 Important: If the router has a fixed public IP address via SIM, it is directly reachable from the entire internet.
-Reviewing the auth log regularly is critical in this scenario to detect brute-force attempts and unauthorised access.
+Reviewing the auth log regularly is critical in this scenario to detect connection attempt patterns from malicious sources.

 |